hugokishi/client-oauth2-github/README.md

 # Usage

-  To authenticate you need to configure the ID and Routes in the module instance.
+  To authenticate, you need to define the ID and routes in the module instance in the 'index.js' file.
   ```javascript
   var githubAuth = new ClientOAuth2({
     clientId: 'your_client_id',